-It is not always available, but when it is, you will find it to be very helpful.
-If you have a friend who cannot stop raving about the PCB prototyping service rendered at a particular company, there’s a very good chance that that company is top-notch.
-You can also view the testimonials of the company, or better yet, request for one.
+It is not always available, but when it is, you will find it to be beneficial.
+If you have a friend who cannot stop raving about the PCB prototyping service rendered at a particular company, there's a perfect chance that that company is top-notch.
+You can also view the testimonials of the company, or better yet, request one.

 From all that we have stated so far, there's no doubt that you have learned many facts that will help you in your PCB prototyping quest.
 We tick all the checkboxes, and we are even poised to go the extra mile in helping you achieve your goals.